-- The date, time and location of the Annual Meeting. - The proposals to be voted on at the Annual Meeting and our Board's voting recommendation with regard to each item. - The website where our proxy materials can be viewed. - Instructions on how to request a paper copy of the proxy materials. - Instructions on how to vote by Internet, by mail or in person at the Annual Meeting.
+- the date, time and location of the Annual Meeting; - the proposals to be voted on at the Annual Meeting and our Board's recommendation with regard to each item; - · the website where our proxy materials can be viewed; - instructions on how to request a paper copy of the proxy materials; and - instructions on how to vote by Internet, by mail or in person at the Annual Meeting.

-3. What proposals will be voted on at the Annual Meeting?
+What proposals will be voted on at the Annual Meeting?

-There are two proposals to be considered and voted on at the Annual Meeting:
+There are three proposals to be considered and voted on at the Annual Meeting.

-- The election of seven directors to serve until the 2019 annual meeting of stockholders. - The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+- The election of seven directors to serve until the 2020 annual meeting of stockholders. - An advisory vote to approve named executive officer compensation. - The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.